Reed Diffusers 101

 How do I use my diffuser?

-Place the bundle of reeds into the oil.
+It’s very simple: Remove the cap from the glass bottle and place the bundle of reeds into the scented oil.
 I usually dip the reeds in to coat one end in the oil and flip them straight away.
 That way you get a lovely waft of scent right from the start.
-After that, you only need to flip them every so often to boost the scent if you wish.
+Fan out the reeds so that they look nice, and so the scent can travel in all directions.
+After that, you only need to flip the reeds once a week to boost the scent, if you wish.

 How Long Do They Last?